Dynamic choosability of triangle-free graphs and sparse random graphs: Proof of Theorem

-We shall use the Lov\'{a}sz Local Lemma to show that there is a choice of sublists $L'_v$ such that each list coloring from $\{L'_v : v \in V(H)\}$ yields an $r$-strong coloring of $H$.
-Since $|L'_v| = l = \ch (G)$, we can find a proper coloring of $G$ from this list assignment, which becomes automatically an $r$-dynamic list coloring of $G$.
+We shall use the Lov\'{a}sz Local Lemma to show that there is a choice of sublists $L'_v$ such that each list coloring $f$ with $f(v) \in L'_v$ yields an $r$-strong coloring of $H$.
+Since $|L'_v| = \ell = \ch (G)$ for all $v\in V(G)$, we can find a proper coloring of $G$ from this list assignment, which becomes automatically an $r$-dynamic list coloring of $G$.